Wild Orchid (group): Solo efforts

 On May 28, 2001, Minneapolis-based radio station KDWB hosted a concert which featured both Wild Orchid and hip-hop group the Black Eyed Peas.
-It was during this event that Stacy Ferguson met will.i.am, spoke to him about producing her solo album, and exchanged phone numbers with him.
+During this event, Stacy Ferguson met will.i.am, spoke to him about producing her solo album, and exchanged phone numbers with him.
 In 2002, she joined the Black Eyed Peas under the stage name 'Fergie.'

 Renee Sandstrom is now primarily a session singer for children's music.
 In 2004, she provided the singing voice for 'Princess Fiona' in the Shrek 2 special feature Far Far Away Idol.
 Her vocals have been featured on several Disney albums, including Mousercise (2007), Disney Cuties (2008), the Camp Rock soundtrack (2008), and Playhouse Disney Let's Dance (2010).
 In 2007, she sang with Ruben Martinez in "Just Like We Dreamed It", which was the theme song for the 15th anniversary of Disneyland Resort Paris.
 The song was released as a single exclusively in France on March 31, 2007.
 Sandstrom wrote the music for the song "On Penguin Pond", featured on the Volume One soundtrack for Jim Henson Company's Sid the Science Kid (2009).

 Stefanie Ridel co-founded the Talent Bootcamp, in which she teaches young aspiring musical artists.
 Between 2004 and 2005, Ridel was the lead singer for the techno-dance duo '5th Element' with DJ Rain, and their album was released exclusively online on DJ Rain's website.
 Ridel's singing voice was heard on the Bratz: The Movie soundtrack (2007), in which she sang the lead on two songs and co-wrote and co-produced many others.
 Ridel is married to former Wild Orchid producer and Geffen Records president Ron Fair.
 They have four children together.